 Figure 24: Processing List options Settings: In default mode, JASON will arrange the processing steps in the most appropriate order automatically.
-If a situation arises where a user wishes to change the order of the processing steps this can be done by selecting the settings button in the top right-hand corner of the edit processing dialog, see Figure 24.
+To change the order of the processing steps, the user can select 'Settings' button in the top right-hand corner of the 'Edit processing' dialog, see Figure 24.
 This brings up a drop down list of modes.
 The first is the default mode, the second and third modes allow the user to place a processing step where they like.
 The second mode will give a warning if JASON thinks the placement is inappropriate (i.e., placing zero-filling or apodization after the Fourier Transform).
 The third mode, expert mode, provides no warnings.
-Save and Load Template: The processing list can be saved to a template file or, an existing template can be loaded using the two buttons on the top left-hand side of the processing panel.
-3.6 The Analysis Panel The analysis panel contains a list of analysis tools that might be used to examine an NMR a spectrum.
+Save and Load Template: The processing list can be saved to a template file, or an existing template can be loaded using the two buttons on the top left-hand side of the 'Processing' panel.
+3.6 The Analysis Panel The 'Analysis' panel contains a list of analysis tools that might be used to examine an NMR spectrum.
 The list of functionality shown in Figure 25 is typical for a 1D NMR spectrum.

-Figure 25: The Analysis Panel Clear Analysis: This button clears all levels of analysis.
+Figure 25: The Analysis Panel Clear Analysis button clears all levels of analysis.

-Referencing (R): The referencing mode allows a user to select a peak or a position on a spectrum and set the chemical shift to a value of choice.
-To make a selection the user moves the cursor using the mouse to the desired position then left clicks to open the referencing dialog.
+Referencing (R): The Referencing mode allows a user to select a peak or a position on a spectrum and set the chemical shift to a value of choice.
+To make a selection, the user moves the cursor using the mouse to the desired position then left clicks to open the 'Referencing' dialog.
 It is worth noting that in default mode the cursor will snap to the nearest peak.
-In order to have a free selection, the Ctrl key should be held down.
+In order to have a free selection, the Ctrl or Cmd key should be held down.

-Figure 26: Referencing Dialog The referencing dialog is shown in Figure 26, with the current chemical shift value of the dimensions shown as part of the description and the new value as a text box.
-In the case of two-dimensional spectra the dialog box contains a line for each dimension of the spectrum.
-Once the user enters the new value and clicks OK the spectrum will be reset using the new reference position(s).
+Figure 26: Referencing Dialog The 'Referencing' dialog is shown in Figure 26, with the current chemical shift value of the dimensions shown as part of the description and the new value as a text box.
+In the case of two-dimensional spectra, the dialog box contains a line for each dimension of the spectrum.
+Once the user enters the new value and clicks 'OK', the spectrum will be reset using the new reference position(s).
 Peak Picking: There are two modes for peak picking, automatic and manual.
-The manual peak picking is identical to the peak picking mode in the context tool bar.
-Target button: this allows the user to define whether the pick peaking algorithm should identify, positive peaks only, negative peaks only or positive and negative peaks.
-Automatic peak picking asks the user to set a threshold for the amplitude of peaks of interest then automatically picks all peaks across the spectrum and fits the subsequent model to the data.
-The threshold itself does not change the peaks that are picked but simply labels the peaks as contaminants if the peak amplitude is below the threshold or compound if the peak amplitude is above the threshold.
-The fit model button allows the user to apply fitting on the existing peaks.
+The Manual Peak Picking mode is identical to the Peak Picking mode in the Context Tool bar.
+Target button: this allows the user to define whether the pick peaking algorithm should identify positive peaks only, negative peaks only or positive and negative peaks.
+Automatic Peak Picking mode asks the user to set a threshold for the amplitude of peaks of interest, then automatically picks all peaks across the spectrum and fits the subsequent model to the data.
+The threshold itself does not change the peaks that are picked, but simply labels the peaks as contaminants if the peak amplitude is below the threshold, or compound if the peak amplitude is above the threshold.
+The 'Fit model' button allows the user to apply fitting on the existing peaks.
 It is a convenient tool to get fitted peak models after deleting/adding peaks, changing parameters in the peak table, etc. It is equivalent to forcing more fitting iterations of the current model.
-Manipulation of the individual peaks after peak picking is identical to the description in the peak picking section of the context tool bar.
-The clear button will clear all picked peaks.
+Manipulation of the individual peaks after peak picking is identical to the description in the 'Peak Picking' section of the Context Tool bar.
+The 'Clear' button will clear all picked peaks.